 Why don’t you segment your readers based on their location?

 Many bloggers have fans from all over the world.
 As the inbox delivery time does influence the open rate, it’s wise to send your emails when your readers are actually online.
-Play around with A/B tests to find the sweet spot for your email campaign.
+Experiment with A/B testing to find the sweet spot for your email campaign.

 ✅ Create an ad-free double opt-in email